You already know why muscle stretching - just about any time you have pain.

 You may read about the distinction between trigger points and tender points, that the latter do not produce referred pain.
 I think that this is just a matter of degree.
 The sorer a spot, the more likely pain is to spread from it.

-As I treat people, pain moves back towards the spine.
+As I treat people, pain moves back towards the spine, or back towards where I'm pressing on a sore spot in a muscle.
 It spreads less as it gets better.

 Most of the time, I rely on the person's normal activity to release any secondary muscle spasm, after I've dealt with the spinal joint causing the problem.